Sgt Jacob Pope

 Now medically retired, Jake was previously living in a home that was not wheelchair accessible, forcing him to wear his prosthetic leg all day.
 This put strain on his right leg, causing new injuries to his knee.
 His bathroom was a safety risk and he often worried about falling, especially while his young daughter, Addison, was home.

-As a single parent, Jake’s primary concern is his daughter’s wellbeing.
+In 2020, Jake welcomed his second daughter, Charlotte, into his life.
+Jake’s primary concern is his daughters’ wellbeing.
 Addison’s room in the previous home was on the second floor, which made it difficult for him to reach her.
-His single-level specially adapted custom Homes For Our Troops home with an open floor plan allows Jake to care for his daughter without restrictions.
-He especially enjoys reading Addison bedtime stories without having to navigate stairs.
+His single-level specially adapted custom Homes For Our Troops home with an open floor plan enables Jake to care for his daughters without restrictions.
+He especially enjoys reading his daughters bedtime stories without having to navigate stairs.

 Jake is most thankful to Homes For Our Troops donors for the opportunity to be a better father to Addison.
 “This house is a way for me to continue to be an independent father to my daughter, and there is nothing more important to me than that,” he says.

 - WNCT, June 30, 2018 A Marine Corps Veteran in the East who was injured in Afghanistan received the keys to his brand new home on Saturday.
 Read more.